 The Company has an Investment Advisory Agreement with the Holding Company.
-Under this agreement, the Company pays a quarterly fee in arrears based on an annual rate of 0.25% on the first \$100 million plus 0.20% on the amount in excess of \$100 million of the fair value of the average quarterly net asset value.
-As the Company commenced operations on December 31, 2021, no fees were incurred under this agreement in 2021.
-There were \$8.2 million of fees incurred under this agreement during 2022.
+Under this agreement, the Company pays a quarterly fee in arrears based on an annual rate of 0.25% on the first \$100 million plus 0.20% on the amount in excess of \$100 million of the fair value of the average quarterly asset value.
+There were \$6.5 million and \$8.2 million of fees under this agreement during 2023 and 2022, respectively.

 The Company has a Management Services Agreement with the Holding Company and its subsidiaries.
-Under this agreement, certain services may be performed by Holding Company subsidiaries on behalf of AEL Re Bermuda.
-The services included in the Management Services Agreement include general, administrative, and other services including support services, treasury services, tax services, legal affairs, accounting/books and records, financial statements/periodic reports, financial services, property management, borrowing documentation, government approvals, investor relations, human resources, strategic planning and business development, corporate finance services, record services, procurement, travel related services, and use of office space, technical services, and intellectual property and licenses.
+Under this agreement, certain services may be performed by Holding Company subsidiaries on behalf of the Company.
+The services included are general, administrative, and other services including support services, treasury services, tax services, legal affairs, accounting/books and records, financial statements/periodic reports, financial services, property management, borrowing documentation, government approvals, investor relations, human resources, strategic planning and business development, corporate finance services, record services, procurement, travel related services, and use of office space, technical services, and intellectual property and licenses.
 In exchange for providing these functions, the Company reimburses AEILIC for costs as calculated in accordance with the Management Services Agreement.

-The Company incurred expenses of \$10.2 million and \$0.1 million related to this agreement during the period ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022 and 2021, the Company owed AEILIC \$26 thousand and \$144 thousand, respectively, related to the expenses incurred in 2022 and 2021 on its behalf.
+The Company incurred expenses of \$8.2 million and \$10.2 million related to this Agreement during the year ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023 and 2022, the Company owed AEILIC \$2.0 million and \$26 thousand, respectively, related to the expenses incurred in 2023 and 2022, respectively, on its behalf.

-As of December 31, 2022 and 2021, the Company owed AEILIC \$202,103 thousand and \$9,924 thousand, respectively, related to the reinsurance agreement with AEILIC.
+As of December 31, 2023 and 2022, the Company owed AEILIC \$220.7 million and \$202.1 million, respectively, related to the reinsurance agreement with AEILIC.